ceph/ceph/doc/mgr/orchestrator_cli.rst

     ceph orchestrator mon update <num> [host, host:network...]

-Each host can optionally specificy a network for the monitor to listen on.
+Each host can optionally specify a network for the monitor to listen on.

 Update the number of manager nodes::